pymc-devs/pytensor/doc/sandbox/how_to_make_ops.rst

-``inputs`` may be a list of anything that the user wants to provide as symbolic input (symbolic: standing for the actual values that will be passed when the graph is compiled into an executable function). [*The Pytensor intro should describe symbolic in greater depth, and we should link to that from here.*] This may or may not include Variable instances (but if you want the inputs of this Op to sometimes be outputs of another Op, then the inputs should be Variable
+``inputs`` may be a list of anything that the user wants to provide as symbolic input (symbolic: standing for the actual values that will be passed when the graph is compiled into an executable function). [*The PyTensor intro should describe symbolic in greater depth, and we should link to that from here.*] This may or may not include Variable instances (but if you want the inputs of this Op to sometimes be outputs of another Op, then the inputs should be Variable